rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/opa-gatekeper/_index.md

 To list the constraint templates installed in the cluster, go to the left side menu under OPA Gatekeeper and click on **Templates.**

-For detailed steps on how to create constraints using these default templates, please refer [this section below](#using-the-default-constraint-templates)
+For detailed steps on how to create constraints using these default templates, please refer to [this section.](#using-the-default-constraint-templates)

 Rancher also provides the ability to create your own constraint templates by importing YAML definitions.